 The Victim Services Coordinator can offer victims information about different options and services available to them.
 The coordinator provides assistance and guidance to victims so that they can make informed decisions for themselves during very stressful times.
 The Victim Services Coordinator maintains the highest level of confidentiality possible.
 The Forsyth County Sheriff's Office Victim Coordinator is certified through the North Carolina Victim Service Practitioner Academy.

-The Victim Services Coordinator takes practical, emotional, and legal avenues to support the victims and witnesses of crime as they process their experiences and return to normal life.
+The Victim Services Coordinator takes practical and legal avenues to support the victims of crime as they process their experiences and return to normal life.
 Our agency's core values ensure that you shall be treated with professionalism, dignity, and respect.

 FCSO VICTIM SERVICES COORDINATOR